Jet.com to launch its own ‘everyday essentials’ grocery brand, Uniquely J

 Heetch raises $12 million to reboot its ridesharing service

-Walmart’s Jet.com is going after millennials shoppers with the launch of its own grocery brand called Uniquely J, which is expected to arrive in a couple of months.
-The goal with the brand – beyond an obvious desire for increased margins – is to attract a younger shopper.
+Walmart’s Jet.com is going after millennial shoppers with the launch of its own grocery brand called Uniquely J, which is expected to arrive in a couple of months.
+The goal with the brand — beyond an obvious desire for increased margins — is to attract a younger shopper.
 Jet believes that Uniquely J will do so not only by nature of a product selection that includes everyday essentials, but also because of product quality and design.

 Asked what exactly about Uniquely J makes it “millennial,” a Jet.com spokesperson explained it’s the “edgy, bold design” (which you can see in the images here), as well as the copy and the “high-quality” ingredients.